-Regional seismicity, geological, seismological and seismotectonics information of seismic study area (SSA) have been assembled and evaluated for a desirable radius for seismic hazard analysis.
-The present study area has covered the longitude 84.6-85.65°E and latitude 25.2-25.8°N and is near to various rivers such as Gandak in west, Ganga in southern side, Kosi and Bhagmati rivers in north side (see Figure 1).
+Regional seismicity, geological, seismological and seismotectonics information of SSA have been assembled and evaluated for a desirable radius for seismic hazard analysis.
+The present study area has longitude 85.144°E and latitude 25.611°N and is near to various rivers such as Gandak in west, Ganga in southern side, Kosi and Bhagmati rivers in north side.
 Patna lies in the Seismic zone IV with zone factor of 0.24 as per IS: 1893 (2016).
-To carry out a seismic hazard analysis, details and documentation about seismic features such as faults, shear zones and lineaments along with all earthquake events ($M_w > 4$) that have occurred in the SSA are mandatory.
+To carry out a seismic hazard analysis, details and documentation about seismic features such as faults, shear zones and lineaments along with all earthquake events $(M_w > 4)$ that have occurred in the SSA are mandatory.
 Based on damage distribution map i.e. isoseismal map (1833 Nepal earthquake and 1934 Bihar-Nepal earthquake) and location of Main Boundary Trust, Main Central Trust and Himalayan Frontal Thrust (HFT), a radius of 500 km has been selected for present SSA.
 The detail study about selecting SA of 500 km is given in Anbazhagan et al. (2015a).
-Geographical information of India demonstrates that approximately 60% of the land is highly susceptible to earthquakes (NDMA, 2010).
-The tectonic feature of SA has been compiled from the Seismotectonic Atlas (SEISAT, 2010) published by the Geological Survey of India (GSI, 2000).
-The seismotectonic map was developed by considering 500 km radius from Patna district boundary by considering linear sources (faults and lineaments) from SEISAT and published literatures (e.g. NDMA, 2010; Nath and Thingbaijam, 2012; Kumar et al., 2013).
-Separation of MBT and MCT has been done and all the faults along with MBT and MCT have also been numbered.
-Seismotectonic map for Patna District is shown in Figure 1.
-A brief description of seismicity and seismotectonics of SSA is given below.

 Patna district lies near to the seismically active Himalayan belt and on the deep deposits of the Indo-Gangetic basin (IGB).
-It is also surrounded by various active ridges as Monghyr-Saharsa Ridge Fault many active tectonic features such as Munger-Saharsa-Ridge Fault, and active faults such as East Patna Fault or West Patna Fault.
-These faults are acknowledged as transverse faults, and the occurrence of seismic events is due to stimulus of fluvial dynamics in the North Patna plains transverse faults (Valdiya1976; Dasguptaet al.1987).
-According to Banghar (1991) the East Patna Fault is one of the active faults in the study area and its interaction with Himalayan Frontal Thrust is characterized by a cluster of earthquakes.
-Dasgupta et al. (1993) accounted that all other faults between Motihari and Kishanganj city have the same possibility of seismic hazard as they form a part of related fault system.
+Present study area is also surrounded by various active ridges as Monghyr-Saharsa Ridge Fault many active tectonic features such as Munger-Saharsa-Ridge Fault, and active faults such as East Patna Fault or West Patna Fault.
 Historic earthquakes such has 1833 Bihar, 1934 Bihar-Nepal, 1988 Bihar-Nepal has affected Patna city as far as economic loss and loss of lives is concerned.
 Many other earthquakes that have occurred near Bihar-Nepal border also prove to be devastating for Patna district.
 In addition to that, north side Patna is near East and West Patna fault.
 The frequency of seismic events on these faults are high (Valdiya 1976; Dasgupta et al. 1987).
 Besides SSA is also at 250 km from the Himalayan plate boundary.
 These plate boundaries were the source of major historic earthquakes.
 Considering the above seismic aspects, Patna district, can be acknowledged under a high seismic risk.
 Thus, in the present work, PSHA of Patna district has been carried out by considering all seismic sources and earthquake events by reducing epistemic uncertainty using logic tree approach.